What is a proctectomy?

 uses a computer to control robotic arms to do the surgery.

 Local resection or transanal excision.
-These methods are options if the cancer can be reached through the anus and hasn't
+These methods are choices if the cancer can be reached through the anus and hasn't

 spread too deeply.
 The surgery is done through the anal opening.
 An incision in the